Stockholm County (Riksdag constituency)

 Stockholm County (Stockholms Län) is one of the 29 multi-member constituencies of the Riksdag, the national legislature of Sweden.
 The constituency was established in 1970 when the Riksdag changed from a bicameral legislature to a unicameral legislature.
 It is conterminous with the county of Stockholm but excludes Stockholm Municipality which has its own constituency.
-The constituency currently elects 40 of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
-At the 2022 general election it had 1,006,456 registered electors.
+The constituency currently elects 41 of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
+At the 2026 general election it had 1,067,786 registered electors.

 Electoral system

-Stockholm County currently elects 40 of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
+Stockholm County currently elects 41 of the 349 members of the Riksdag using the open party-list proportional representation electoral system.
 Constituency seats are allocated using the modified Sainte-Laguë method.
 Only parties that reach the 4% national threshold and parties that receive at least 12% of the vote in the constituency compete for constituency seats.
-Supplementary leveling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.
+Supplementary levelling seats may also be allocated at the constituency level to parties that reach the 4% national threshold.